 The poet talks about the song of the nightingale.
 She revokes the Greek myth.
 It is said that Philomela was raped and mutilated by her sister’s husband named Tereus.
-She avenges him and is transformed into a nightingale, analysis of which proves that somewhere there is revival of Greek myth in Victorian poetry as is in “When I am Dead my Dearest” by Christina Rossetti..
+She avenges him and is transformed into a nightingale, analysis of which proves that somewhere there is revival of Greek myth in Victorian poetry as is in “When I am Dead my Dearest” by Christina Rossetti.
 The poet has good knowledge of Greek myths.
-Song of nightingale is always melancholic, which it sing even after the death of the poet but she will not be there to listen to it.
+Song of the nightingale is always melancholic, and it sings even after the death of the poet but she will not be there to listen to it.
 Thus, the poet will have no concern that whether the nightingale sings the song forever or not.

-It should be noted that belief of Christina Rossetti on afterlife sways with the development of thoughts in “When I am Dead my Dearest” as patent from its analysis.
+It should be noted that the belief of Christina Rossetti on the afterlife sways with the development of thoughts in “When I am Dead my Dearest” as a patent from its analysis.

 And dreaming through the twilight

 Love for nature is also there in the poetry of the last children of the Rossetti family.
 She exaggerates natural beauty and creates stunning images from words: “twilight”, “shadow”, “grass”, “rain”, “dewdrop” and then sunrise and sunset but at the same time laments that she will no longer see them.
 We can say that she paints the theme of human mortality in this song, just like the last but best romantic poet John Keats in “Song of Nightingale” but she nowhere mentions immortality of art.

 She is happy in both the cases as mentioned earlier.
 Beloved may forget her or may remember her; she is satisfied with it as it doesn’t matter anymore.
 Analysis of concluding lines “When I am Dead my Dearest” indicates that “Christina Rossetti” portrays a beautiful picture of a certain moment of life that ends it (life).